-At Garton Tractor, all online inquiry goes to Garton’s cell phone and he personally doles them out from there.
-The choice to answer inquiries himself left others in the roundtable questioning if he had looked into automated system.
+At Garton Tractor, all online inquiries go to Garton’s cell phone and he personally doles them out from there.
+The choice to answer inquiries himself left others in the roundtable questioning if he had looked into an automated system.
 Garton shook his head.
-For Garton, the answer was simple: messaging the customer personally makes the them feel important.
+For Garton, the answer was simple: messaging the customer personally makes them feel important.
 The customer doesn’t always engage with the automated responses, but Garton finds the ability to contact and know the owner is meaningful to the prospect.

 When someone leaves an online message on the site, Garton types up a short email on his phone to the customer and before sending it to them, forwards it to one of the three proven salespeople.
 That leaves the lead with the salesperson most likely to act immediately.
 The customer is made aware of who has their information.
 Garton knows who is responding by whether or not a customer contacts him again.

 “It’s nice having the repeat clients but new clients is really where you can get a good ROI…”